nzare/MemorySubsystem/README.md

 2) tlb.h : Contains the declararion of the functions that will be used in TLB management (both L1 and L2 TLB).

-3) segmentation.h : It contains the definition of the structure of a segment and the functions required for the segmentation part of Memory Management.
+3) segmentation.h : It contains the definition of the structure of a segment and the functions required for the segmentation part of Memory Subsystem.

 4) L1_cache.c :